erinjhu/project-summarizer/README.md

 wsl
 ```

+## Starting the Docker Container

-4. Start the Docker container
+1. Start the Docker container

 ```
 docker-compose up --build
 ```

-5. The frontend will run at [http://localhost:3000](http://localhost:3000)
+2. The frontend will run at [http://localhost:3000](http://localhost:3000)